 \section{Multi-Objective Fairness}

-Many online recommendation systems including those used by large technology companies such as LinkedIn (\cite{lifeed}), Meta (\cite{lada2021}) and Pinterest (\cite{chen2020}), models of various outcomes are combined into a single score through a weighted average.

-Suppose that scores $S^1_i,...,S^K_i$ predict outcomes $Y^1_i,...,Y^K_i$, and that ranking, recommendation, classification, etc. is then based on a composite score $S_i = \sum_{k=1}^K w_k S^k_i$ where the $w_k$ are weights chosen to balance the trade-offs between the various objectives.
-In such cases, it may be interesting to not only have calibration of the individual models, but to have calibration of $S_i$ as a predictor of the composite outcome $Y_i = \sum_{k=1}^K w_k Y^k_i$.

-In general, calibration of the individual model is not enough to guarantee calibration of the composite model.
-However, a slightly stronger condition is sufficient:
+Many online recommendation systems including those used by large technology companies such as LinkedIn \cite{lifeed}, Meta \cite{lada2021}, and Pinterest \cite{chen2020}, combine models of various outcomes into a single score through a weighted average.
+Suppose that scores $S^{(1)}_i,...,S^{(K)}_i$ predict outcomes $Y^{(1)}_i,...,Y^{(K)}_i$, and that ranking, recommendation, classification, etc. is then based on a composite score $S_i = \sum_{k=1}^K w_k S^{(k)}_i$ where the $w_k$ are weights chosen to balance the trade-offs between the various objectives (for instance, models of various engagement actions such as likes, clicks, or comments may be combined in this way to rank news feed items).
+In such cases, it may be of interest to not only have calibration of the individual models, but to have calibration of the composite score $S_i$ as a predictor of the composite outcome $Y_i = \sum_{k=1}^K w_k Y^{(k)}_i$.
+In general, calibration of the individual model is not enough to guarantee calibration of the composite model; however, a slightly stronger condition is sufficient.

-\begin{lemma} Suppose that $E\left( Y^k_i | S^1_i = s_1,...,S^K_i = s_K \right) = s_k$ for all $k$ and all $s_1,...,s_K$, then $E\left( Y_i | S_i = s\right) = s_i$. \end{lemma}
+\begin{lemma} Suppose that $E\left( Y^{(k)}_i | S^{(1)}_i = s_1,...,S^{(K)}_i = s_K \right) = s_k$ for all $k$ and all $s_1,...,s_K$, then $E\left( Y_i | S_i = s\right) = s_i$. \end{lemma}